Skip to main content

 Is there a physical presence requirement for St Lucia CBI?

-No. St Lucia imposes no residency or physical presence requirement before, during, or after the citizenship application.
-The citizenship certificate and passport are issued without the applicant needing to visit the island.
+No. St Lucia imposes no residency or physical presence requirement at any stage — before, during, or after the application.
+Citizenship certificates and passports are issued without the applicant ever visiting the island.

 Sources: cipsaintlucia.com